Yes Bank statement analyser: Excel in, ITR-ready report out

 No. Numeric references and transaction IDs are recognised by their shape and excluded from party names.
 If a row has nothing but references, it is marked Unknown rather than creating a junk party.

 The Excel or CSV statement from netbanking, for the full period under audit.
-PDF statements are not readable in Greenote Lite — the full desktop app (coming soon) will handle those.
+PDF statements are not readable in Greenote Lite — the full desktop app reads them directly, and is available now at greenote.app.

 Try it on a real Yes Bank statement

-Your first statement is free — the trial processes the first 50 transactions so you can judge the quality end to end.
-No card, no signup wall, and the file is deleted the moment your report is ready.
+Your first statement is free — the trial processes the first 300 transactions so you can judge the quality end to end.
+Verify your email with a one-time code (no password, no card), and the file is deleted the moment your report is ready.